james-stevens/powerdns-webui/container/README.md

 The script `dkmk` will remake the container and the script `dkrun` will run it.
 If you already have something listening on port 443 (HTTPS), then you can run it with the script `dkdebug` and it will forward port `1443` into the container.

+## Makeing your own container

+You can make your own container, with your certificate & logins using the file `exmaple_Dockerfile.txt` as your own `Dockerfile`